vekatze/neut/book/src/executing-types.md

 }
 ```

+We'll call such a function as the resource exponential of the type `a`.

 ### Example Behavior of Types

 This `exp-item` is called when a variable is used relevantly (= more than once) as follows: